sqpat/RealDOOM/README.md

 [![RealDOOM 0.78 Alpha Recording](https://img.youtube.com/vi/tmDWH_pMDAQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=tmDWH_pMDAQ)

 RealDOOM is an in progress port of the DOS version of DOOM (based on PCDOOMv2) to Real Mode to support 16-bit processors (namely the 8088 and 286).
 It is meant to be accurate to the original game and id software WADs first and foremost.
 So it should work with timedemos, and have the support for the same level of graphical detail as the original game.

 The current release supports Shareware and commercial DOOM/DOOM2 as well as Ultimate DOOM.
 TNT and Plutonia are not currently supported.
 Custom wads are not currently supported.

-The current development focus is on bugfixing and ASM rewrites of the rest of the codebase to produce an entirely ASM application.
+The current development focus is on bugfixing and preparing the project for an upcoming Beta release.

 ### Running RealDOOM

-RealDOOM is still in a Alpha state and so it does not cleanly support many hardware configurations yet.
+RealDOOM is still in a Pre-Beta state and so it does not cleanly support many hardware configurations yet.
 The easiest way to run it is to use EMM386 with a page frame set and the pageable conventional memory enabled.
 16 bit machines will need EMS 4.0 compatible hardware with conventional pagination such as a 286 chipset supporting such features or a something like an Intel Above Board.

-Performance on 32-bit PCs is similar to Vanilla DOOM, so performance should generally be okay on a 486 or Pentium.
-Slower machines might want to turn detail level to low or potato for faster framerates.
+Performance on 32-bit PCs is a little faster than Vanilla DOOM for processors with onboard cache, and much faster than Vanilla DOOM for processors without onboard cache.
+A well-tuned 25 mhz 286 should manage ~10-20 fps depending on quality settings.
+A 386DX-40 should manage 12-30 fps depending on quality settings.

 The "minimum spec" is a standard 4.77 MhZ 8088 machine with a VGA card, ~560KB conventional free, a hard disk that can fit the software/WAD, and 256 KB of system memory with a 2 MB populated Intel Above Board (or other compatible EMS 4.0 board with backfill - note that Lo-Tech EMS card does not support backfill).
 Many 286 chipsets (C&T SCAT, VLSI SCAMP, VLSI TOPCAT... ) support EMS 4.0 and you will be able to use their appropriate EMS drivers or SQEMM, or the chipset specific build if available, which is faster.